 In his 1925 story “The Human Chair,” Rampo depicts a character hiding within an armchair, while one person after another literally sits upon him.
 The free-wheeling sexuality of the main character in Ihara Saikaku’s “Life of an Amorous Man” (1682) had now — in modern, Westernizing Japan — been transformed into a character bizarrely hiding within a European cultural artifact.
 He does not openly embrace partners, but surreptitiously gropes and spies on them.

-The theme was expanded in a story from the same year, “The Stalker in the Attic,” in which the “pervert” protagonist, nursing latent sadomasochistic desires, takes to an attic to spy on, and finally murder, another occupant of the building.
+The theme was expanded in a story from the same year, “The Stroller in the Attic,” in which the “pervert” protagonist, nursing latent sadomasochistic desires, takes to an attic to spy on, and finally murder, another occupant of the building.
 In Rampo’s hands, the frenzied character in the attic becomes a symbol of a repressed part of Japan’s psyche.